-- 5.4.
-Legacy Software.
+5.4 Legacy Software

 This group met only briefly, for one period on the first day.
 They discussed that it is difficult to define legacy code because there is so much stigma associated with the term.
 At some point there will be more difficulty and resources wasted trying to keep legacy software supported, but it will eventually be too expensive compared to how much it would be to just rebuild the software or kill it.
-Most of the group members were not able to attend on the second day, and those who were able to attend joined other groups. - 5.5.
-Principles for Software Engineering Design for Sustainable Software.
-Principles for software engineering form the basis of methods, techniques, methodologies and tools [11].
-However, there is often a mismatch between software engineering theory and practice particularly in the fields of computational science and engineering, which can lead to the development of unsustainable software [12, 13].
-Understanding and applying software engineering principles is essential in order to create and maintain sustainable software [14]. - 5.5.1.
-Fit with related activities.
-The group discussion focused on identifying existing principles of software engineering design that could be adopted by the computational science and engineering communities. - 5.5.2.
-Discussion.
+Most of the group members were not able to attend on the second day, and those who were able to attend joined other groups.

+5.5 Principles for Software Engineering Design for Sustainable Software

+Principles for software engineering form the basis of methods, techniques, methodologies and tools [26].
+However, there is often a mismatch between software engineering theory and practice particularly in the fields of computational science and engineering, which can lead to the development of unsustainable software [27, 28].
+Understanding and applying software engineering principles is essential in order to create and maintain sustainable software [29].

+This group's discussion focused on identifying existing principles of software engineering design that could be adopted by the computational science and engineering communities.

 Software engineering principles form the foundation of methods, techniques, methodologies, and tools.
-Consisting of members from different backgrounds, including quantum chemistry, epidemiology, computer science, software engineering, and microscopy, this group discussed the principles of software engineering design for sustainable software (starting with principles from the Karlskrona Manifesto on Sustainability Design [15], Tate [16], and the Software Engineering Body of Knowledge (SWEBOK) [17]) and their application in various domains including quantum chemistry and epidemiology.
+Consisting of members from different backgrounds, including quantum chemistry, epidemiology, computer science, software engineering, and microscopy, this group discussed the principles of software engineering design for sustainable software (starting with principles from the Karlskrona Manifesto on Sustainability Design [30], Tate [31], and the Software Engineering Body of Knowledge (SWEBOK) [32]) and their application in various domains including quantum chemistry and epidemiology.
 The group examined the principles and took a retrospective analysis of what the developers did in practice against how the principles could have made a difference, and asked, what do the principles mean for computational scientific and engineering software, and how do the principles relate to non-functional requirements?
 It appeared that the sustainable software engineering principles should be mapped to two core quality attributes that underpin technically sustainable software: extensibility, the software's ability to be extended and the effort level required to implement the extension; and maintainability: the effort required to locate and fix an error in operational software.

-For more information about the discussion, see Appendix G.
+For more information about the discussion, see Section 6.4.

-- 5.5.3.
-Plans.
 The next steps in this endeavor are to (1) Systematically analyze a number of example systems from different scientific domains with regards to the identified principles, to (2) Identify the commonalities and gaps in applying those principles to different scientific systems, and to (3) Propose a set of guidelines on the principles and examine how they exemplarily apply to scientific software systems.
-Preliminary work will be carried out through undergraduate or post-graduate student projects. - 5.5.4.
-Landing Page.
-In the absence of a landing page, the Principles for Software Engineering Design for Sustainable Software working group requests an email be sent to Birgit Penzenstadler12 and Colin C. Venters13 to find out more about the group's efforts and how to participate. - 5.6.
-Useful Metrics for Scientific Software.
+Preliminary work will be carried out through undergraduate or post-graduate student projects.

+In the absence of a landing page, the Principles for Software Engineering Design for Sustainable Software working group requests an email be sent to Birgit Penzenstadler19 and Colin C. Venters20 to find out more about the group's efforts and how to participate.

+5.6 Useful Metrics for Scientific Software

 Metrics for scientific software are important for many purposes, including tenure and promotion, scientific impact, discovery, reducing duplication, serving as a basis for potential industrial interest in adopting software, prioritizing development and support towards strategic objectives, and making a case for new or continued funding.
 However, there is no commonly-used standard for collecting or presenting metrics, nor is it known if there is a common set of metrics for scientific software.
 It is imperative that scientific software stakeholders understand that it is useful to collect metrics.